Doctoral Programme of Social and Behavioural Sciences - Admission Criteria and Instructions for Applicants

 New doctoral candidates are admitted to Doctoral Programme of Social and Behavioural Sciences two times a year.
 The electronic application form is open during the application period.
 The application form is open during application period.
 More information how to apply for Doctoral Training at the University of Turku is available in the page of University of Turku Graduate School (UTUGS).

-The call for applications and further instructions will be published on the bottom of this web page.
+The call for applications and further instructions will be published on this page at the latest in the beginning of the application period.

 The next application periods are:

-Please familiarize yourself with the application form well before the end of the application period and allow sufficient time to obtain and/or draw up the necessary attachments.
+- Please familiarize yourself with the application forms well before the end of the application period and allow sufficient time to obtain and/or draw up the necessary attachments

 A general prerequisite for the right to pursue postgraduate studies is an applicable higher academic degree, or a relevant degree from abroad which in the country in question provides eligibility for corresponding postgraduate studies.